 Iowa athletics department reports COVID-19 testing update

-The University of Iowa athletics department announced Monday that it conducted 677 COVID-19 tests for the week of Sept.
-7-13 and received 24 positive tests and 653 negative tests.
+The University of Iowa athletics department announced Monday that it conducted 743 COVID-19 tests for the week of Sept.
+14-20 and received seven positive tests and 736 negative tests.

-As part of Iowa’s return to campus protocol, testing began May 29 and includes athletes, coaches, and other staff members.
-A total of 221 positive tests, 3,489 negative tests, and one inconclusive test have been received.
+As part of Iowa’s return to campus protocol, the department’s testing began May 29 and has included athletes, coaches, and other staff members.
+A total of 228 positive tests, 4,225 negative tests, and one inconclusive test have been received.

 According to a release, following the positive test result, protocol established by UI Athletics and medical staff, including contact tracing procedures, is being followed to ensure the safety of all UI Athletics student-athletes and staff.
 This mandatory protocol also includes isolation for the individuals who test positive, and quarantine for those individuals who might have been exposed to someone with the virus.